 The waves lapped against the hull of the [i Sea-Wolf], a simple Snekkja, as it glided into the harbour.
 The small fishing village had long been sending out some of its vessels to raid, and for once, Eydis Leifrsdottir had chosen to go along.
 She stood by the prow, her sealskin boots finding purchase in the grooves carved into the great wolf-head serving as the ship's idol.
 With one hand, she held onto one of its ears, while the other was wrapped around a waxed rope that ran to the top of the mast.
 She wore a coat of mail that fell down to her knees, her sword-belt tied around her waist.
 Long tresses of braided hair, the same shade as fresh honey, blew behind her in the strong wind.
-Her salt-scored face adorned with blue war-paints, produced through grinding up the wede-plant.
+Her salt-scored face was adorned with blue war-paint, produced through grinding up the wede-plant.

 When a portion of the crew disembarked to take the long ropes that would let them drag the ship ashore, she joined them in their disembarkation.
 With long strides she ran up the rocky beach, beaming with pride as she quickly closed in on a tall, broad young man, his dark hair cut short, in stark contrast to his vast beard.
 When she drew near enough, she slowed, and to her surprise, found him standing arm in arm with another woman. [b ''Einar, who is this?'']
 Eydis called, as offended as she was angry. [i ''This is Brynhild.
 I need a wife who does not set out to raid each winter.'']
 His words were clear and concise, but they stung nonetheless.
 She had been gone little over two months, and Einar, who had been her flame since childhood, had replaced her with so little thought?
 She found herself overtaken by a red haze, and it had taken everything she had to not draw her sword on the spot.
 Instead, her voice rang cold and clear over the sound of men and women being reunited with their families. [b ''Brynhild, I challenge you to holmgang!'']